TypeScriptADK-TS

 Quickstart

-Build your first AI agent with ADK TypeScript in minutes
+Build your first AI agent with ADK-TS in 5 minutes

 Want to skip the manual setup?
-Use our CLI to create a complete project:
+Use our CLI to create a complete project with examples:

 npx @iqai/adk-cli new

-This creates a project with all the examples below already set up and ready to run!
+This creates a project with working agents already set up and ready to run!

 mkdir my-first-agent && cd my-first-agent